PeqNP/ays-agent/node-red/README.md

 ## Installation

+Please note: The agent has only been tested on Node-RED v3.1.6.

+### Install the Subflow

+**Import subflow file**

+- Clone the `ays-agent` repository
+- Open Node-RED
+- Tap the menu button on the top right > `Import` > `select a file to import`
+- Select the `/path/to/ays-agent/node-red/subflow.json` file

+**Import as text**

+You may also copy the subflow JSON structure, from within the Git repository, and paste in the `Clipboard` directly:

+- Open Node-RED
+- Tap the menu button on the top right > `Import` > `select a file to import`
+- Within the Git repository, go to the `ays-agent/node-red/subflow.json` file
+- Tap the `Raw` button
+- Copy the entire subflow structure
+- Paste the contents into the `Clipboard`'s text area box
+- Tap `Import`

 ### Add Environment Variables

-Tap the menu button on the top right of the menu > `Settings` > `Environment`.
+Tap the menu button on the top right > `Settings` > `Environment`.
 Add these environment variables:

 - `AYS_SERVER` with the value `http://localhost:9443/agent/`.
 If necessary, please change this to your location of your local instance
 - `AYS_ORG_SECRET` with the value of your respective Organization's secret.